terminatorul/ProjectConfig/README.md

 ```
 :ProjectConfig Name Path ProjectScript FileScript
-:ProjectconfigAdd 'Name', 'Path', 'ProjectScript', 'FileScript'
+:ProjectConfigAdd 'Name', 'Path', 'ProjectScript', 'FileScript'
 ```

-Same as the `ProjectConfig#SetScript` function above.
+Same as the `ProjectConfig#SetScript()` function above.
 But since these are Vim commands, they are only available after the plugin has been loaded by Vim, that is they are not available yet in the `.vimrc` file.
 Arguments other the `Path` are optional, like they are for the function.